 To be clear, Jones and Pawlowski sit on two Melrose area boards each, in addition to their involvement with S.A.M.A.

 Few if any organized events have happened in Melrose the last several years without one or both in attendance.

 “I think (the booth rate) was grandfathered in at half-price years ago as a way to include the adjacent associations,” Jones continued.
 “You might want to look at it.”

-Rochelle thanked Jones and Pawlowski for their feedback.
+Rochelle thanked Jones and Pawlowski for their feedback before walking out.

 “We’ll discuss it,” she said.
 “It’s good to know, because we don’t know these things unless you bring them up.”

 C.A.S.A., of which Jones is also President, is technically a subsidiary of S.A.M.A.